emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 <a href="http://www.e-mailit.com/widget/login">Sign In / Create Account</a>

 If you have a question or want to see what other awesome features we are building, you can <a href="http://twitter.com/emailit">Follow us on Twitter</a> and <a href="http://facebook.com/emailitpage">Like us on Facebook</a>!

-<a href="http://www.e-mailit.com/share/bm_share.php?url=http://wordpress.org/plugins/e-mailit/">Share this</a> plugin with the new E-MAILiT Mobile-ready auto-optimized share tool (with automatic detection of device-type).

 <a href="http://blog.e-mailit.com">E-MAILiT Blog</a> | <a href="http://www.e-mailit.com/tos">Privacy & Terms</a>